What you need to know in Maine to start your day

 Good morning.
-Temperatures will be in the low 80s today, with afternoon thunderstorms in the western part of the state.
+Temperatures will be in the low 80s today, with thunderstorms throughout the early afternoon.

 Here’s what’s happening in Maine today.